openbroadcaster/openbroadcaster.github.io/gettingStarted.md

     daemon-binary = /usr/bin/pulseaudio
 ~~~~

-### Jack Audio Kit
+### jack_mixer
-To use `Jack`, first  disable PulseAudio (see previous section).
-Then, open the Dashboard and on the Audio/Visualization tab, select `Jack` as the audio output and input modes, naming them openbroadcasterout and openbroadcasterin respectively.
-Save the change.
-If using the USB2XLR adapter, ensure it is connected to the Player.
-Reboot.

-As noted above, only ALSA mixer is available for control in headless mode.
-For the desktop, a `.jack.plumbing` script in the home directory (i.e. ~/) can be used to incorporate jack_mixer into the Jack setup.
-Reboot.
-Then find the Jack Volume control on the Panel (hover over icons to the left of the clock) to achieve control over the audio levels.
-If there is a test signal or other audio source, the `Jack` Volume control will display color bars indicating level for the left and right channels (both source and master output).
+As noted above, the alsamixer provides no control over the input from the USB2XLR adapter.
+If a `.jack.plumbing` script is located in the home directory (i.e. ~/), JACK audio will incorporate jack\_mixer into the Jack setup.
+The jack\_mixer control on the Panel (hover over icons to the left of the clock) will then open a display with vertical bars indicating level for the left and right channels (both source and master output) if any signal is present.
+The jack mixer is only active while the control is displayed.
+Closing the control reverts to default settings.

 __NB__ When using jack mixer, the jack volume control must be opened manually from the Panel Icon after a reboot to initiate the control with the correct connections.